InnovationDesignConsortium/revit_standards_addin/README.md

    Additional Environment Variables that MAY be used are:

-   `RevitDataValidatorDebug`: when set to 1 you can put JSON and rule files in the same folder as the DLL and those will be used instead of the files on Github
     `RevitStandardsAddinGitServerUrl`: the URL for a Github Enterprise server account, if it exists.
     `RevitStandardsAddinGitPat`: the Personal Access Token that can be used instead of installing the Github App.